 Vanilla White Buttercream Frosting is my go-to frosting over and over again.
 You just can't beat that classic Vanilla White Buttercream Frosting.

-This vanilla buttercream frosting and my chocolate frosting are the easy go-to, quick and classic frosting recipe that I use time and time again.
+This vanilla buttercream frosting and my chocolate frosting are the easy go-to, quick and classic frosting recipe I use time and time again.

 This vanilla buttercream frosting is my favorite buttercream recipe.
 There’s nothing complicated about it.

 My family loves these two simple recipes.
 You just can’t beat that classic vanilla buttercream frosting for many every day or celebratory desserts.
 From a 3 layer chocolate cake to cupcakes.
 This vanilla buttercream recipe is interchangeable for all flavors of desserts.